ClaudioZandonella/Template-ARCA-Course/index.md

 ---
-page.title: Welcome to GitHub Pages
+course_title: Welcome to GitHub Pages
+author: its me
 ---

 ## Master new 11